Notes on the Geography of Argentina: Rich, Poor, and Dead

 The street's only five blocks long, but along with apartment buildings has the city's priciest hotels, including the Alvear Palace, Hyatt, and Four Seasons.
 Oh, and the French embassy is here, as well as the Jockey Club, home base of the gente decente.

 On the site of an old movie theater, a mall opened in 2011.
-I apologize for the McDonald's: some things are simply beyond our control.
+I apologize for the McDonald's, but it's not my fault.

 Why, here's General Alvear.